 Pardon my sketches and iphone photos of said sketches – lol.
 Someday I will either learn to do some good 3D renderings or hire them out.

 The right side of the kitchen was decided and it was time to figure out what we should do with the left side.
 I had a few different options in mind and presented them all to my clients.
 What we knew we were going to do no matter what was to move the refrigerator to the left a little and recess it into the pantry like I mentioned before.
-We were keeping the base cabinets that were already there and possibly the uppers; that was to be decided.
+We were keeping the base cabinets that were already there and possibly the upper kitchen cabinets; that was to be decided.

 Option #2 – All open shelving for the uppers (this was my clients idea!) and new drawers for the lowers next to the current base cabinets.